Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measure equivalence rigidity and applications

 Then $G_1$ and $G_2$ are measure equivalent if and only if they are isomorphic. \end{cor}

 \begin{proof} The if direction is clear.
 For the only if direction, since $G_1$ and $G_2$ are $2$-dimensional Artin groups of hyperbolic type, it follows from Theorem~\ref{theo:main-artin} that the graphs $\Theta_{\Gamma_1}$ and $\Theta_{\Gamma_2}$ are isomorphic.
-Notice that in the case of transvection-free right-angled Artin groups, the fixed set graph is isomorphic to the extension graph introduced by Kim and Koberda in \cite{KK}.
-It thus follows from \cite[Proposition~4.16]{Hua2} that $\Gamma_1$ and $\Gamma_2$ are isomorphic as graphs (alternatively, this can be derived from \cite[Theorem~7.1]{BKS}). \end{proof}
+Notice that in our situation, the fixed set graph is isomorphic to the extension graph introduced by Kim and Koberda in \cite{KK}.
+The conclusion thus follows from \cite[Theorem~1.2]{Hua2} (alternatively, this also follows from \cite[Theorem~7.1]{BKS}). \end{proof}